-- > Has the student behaved dishonestly, fraudulently, or in a way designed to mislead or harm others? - 53 If the answer to any of the questions above is yes, then it would normally be appropriate to present the evidence to a fitness to practise panel. - 54 The investigator may also consider responses to the following questions: - > Has the student shown insight into the behaviour?
+- c.
+Has a student abused a patient's trust or violated a patient's autonomy or other fundamental rights? - d.
+Has the student shown a deliberate and reckless disregard to the processes for the delivery of osteopathic care or put the reputation of the OEI, clinic or other setting at risk? - e.
+Has a student behaved dishonestly, fraudulently, or in a way designed to mislead or harm others? - 53.
+If the answer to any of the questions above is yes, then it would normally be appropriate to present the evidence to a fitness to practise panel. - 54.
+The investigator may also consider responses to the following questions: - a.
+Has the student shown insight into the behaviour?
 When did the student show insight into the behaviour?
-Has the student considered appropriate actions or developmental behaviour to address the issues raised? - > Are there mitigating circumstances which have contributed to the fitness to practise issue which have been recognised?
+Has the student considered appropriate actions or developmental behaviour to address the issues raised? - b.
+Are there mitigating circumstances which have contributed to the fitness to practise issue which have been recognised?
 Has the possibility of a reasonable adjustment being required been considered?
-Have steps been taken to seek additional support in these circumstances? - > If reasonable adjustments are already in place, is the student's behaviour, in terms of managing a health or impairment, compromising patient safety? - 55 The investigator will gather evidence in the form of statements and any other appropriate evidence from relevant people.

-56 The investigator may determine in light of the evidence that the threshold of fitness to practise has not been met (see paragraphs 43 to 47).
+Have steps been taken to seek additional support in these circumstances? - c.
+If reasonable adjustments are already in place, is a student's behaviour in terms of managing a health or impairment compromising patient safety? - 55.
+The investigator will gather evidence in the form of statements and any other appropriate evidence from relevant people. - 56.
+The investigator may determine in light of the evidence that the threshold of fitness to practise has not been met.
+(See paragraphs 43 to 47 above).
 In these circumstances, it will be important to notify the fitness to practise panel, the student and relevant clinical tutors to ensure that informal mechanisms are invoked if appropriate.
-It is important to ensure that all serious matters reaching the threshold of student fitness to practise are considered through the fitness to practise procedures in light of implications for patient safety in the future.
+It is important to ensure that all serious matters reaching the threshold of student fitness to practise above are considered through the fitness to practise procedures in light of implications for patient safety in the future.